 An excellent location for a family skiing holiday in the middle of the season, Les Gets is particularly good for beginners and intermediates, but still offers some off-piste challenges for advanced skiers.

 The village is about 8kms from Morzine, and at 1172m, a little higher.
-It's quite narrow and, for its small size, rather strung out, but there are lifts at both ends and near the middle so it’s unlikely that you will have to walk far to get to and from the slopes.
+It’s quite narrow and, for its small size, rather strung out, but there are lifts at both ends and near the middle so it’s unlikely that you will have to walk far to get to and from the slopes.
 The resort has an authentic French feel that visitors like.
 Most of the chalets, apartments and hotels in Les Gets have been built recently but they blend in well with the traditional rural buildings, as do the cosy bars and restaurants.
 Although the Morzine to Les Cluses road runs through the village, it’s not usually busy enough to spoil the atmosphere.

 Skiing is on both sides of the valley.
 To the North West (the right-hand side of most piste maps) is Mont Chery.
 There are mostly black and red runs here, and its far side is an uncrowded playground, on-piste and off-piste, for confident skiers.
-To the East (the left-hand side of most piste maps) are the rolling hills of Les Chavannes, La Turche, La Rosta and La Ranfoilly.
+To the East (the left-hand side of most piste maps) are the rolling hills of Les Chavannes, La Turche, La Rosta, Le Ranfoilly and Pleney.
 From here you can ski into Morzine, or keep going to the Chamossiere and Pointe de Nyon lifts which at just over 2000m are the high points of the Morzine-Les Gets ski area.
 The journey over to them is almost entirely on blue or gentle red pistes, but there are some tougher runs when you get there, including an official freeride area and some unofficial off-piste opportunities for advanced skiers with a guide.

-Across Morzine lies the main Portes du Soleil circuit linking Morzine, Avoriaz, Champery, Les Crosets, Champoussin and Chatel, and providing literally hundreds of runs to choose from.
-And although Les Gets is not perfectly located to explore them, with a bit of determination and taking the odd bus to speed things up, everywhere can be reached and returned from in a day.
-(Samoens which connects with Flaine is also within an hour's drive if you want to experience a totally different area.)
-Getting to Les Gets is relatively easy too, whether by plane, road or rail.
+Across Morzine lies the main Portes du Soleil circuit linking Avoriaz, Champery, and Chatel, and providing literally hundreds of runs to choose from.
+Les Gets is not perfectly located to explore its furthest reaches but with a bit of determination a confident skier can complete the circuit and return before the lifts close.
+(Samoens which connects with Flaine is also within an hour’s drive if you want to experience a totally different ski area.)

 + Lovely traditional village